Making meetings coproduction & consultation fully accessible for disabled people with fluctuating conditions

 Firstly consider making meetings virtual with technology and a number of different free packages Which are available such as skype, google hangouts, teams & zoom, it’s not to difficult to allow access to the meetings via the use of these programs.
 Now I know not everyone may have access to these.
 So as an alternative, if the agenda with a one or two line explanation of the subject matters could be sent out say a week or so before the meeting.
 This allows those who might not be able to participate ( this includes able bodied participants) a chance to get a brief idea.
 If they have comments on the subject area this can be emailed back to the chair or the secretary.
 This then, when the item In question is open to the meeting as a whole, if relevant the chair or secretary can make the others aware of the disabled persons views on the subject.
 These are then included in to the minutes and distributed, ensuring the disabled person still has his say.

-After the meeting a further grace of a week should be given so that the disabled non attendee can add anything else that may be relevant that can be added.
+After the "meeting" a further grace of a week or two should be given so that the non attendee can add anything else that may feal may be relevant that can be added, via email, messenger services or even in written format.

 A full copy of the minutes then get sent out and recorded as such.